 In the end, I would like to discuss the industry behind cheats briefly.
 Most cheaters do not code their tools themselves but find or buy cheats on the Internet.
 Specialized websites cater to people who want to cheat in online games.
 There you can find various cheat codes for many games with instructions on how to use them.

 This is not about peanuts.
 Buying a unique cheat costs several hundred dollars.
-Of course, the development of cheats is also becoming more and more difficult and complex.
-Game manufacturers are developing their defenses more and more.
+But, of course, the development of cheats is also becoming more and more difficult and complex.
+As a result, game manufacturers are developing their defenses more and more.

 The manufacturers of video games are therefore left to their own devices.
 Big publishers can develop reasonable anti-cheat solutions.
-Small indie development teams can’t afford that and have to buy mass-market anti-cheat software, which quickly loses the race against new cheats.
+But, unfortunately, small indie development teams can’t afford that and have to buy mass-market anti-cheat software, which quickly loses the race against new cheats.

 We have looked at the level of the current anti-cheat technologies, with Valorant Vanguard as an example, in this post: